PavanRangani/docs/docs/prd/tasks/excel-export.md

 - System allows the export of tasks to the users in the form of Excel and PDF.
 - Export functionality isn't available, when the list page doesn’t have any tasks.
 - System allows users to export tasks with filtered or without filtered.
+- For Excel
+  - One task is represented as single row.
+For `Multi-Step` task, one task will have multiple Sub-Task.
+Represtation of Sub-Task in single row doesn't seem meaningful.
+So for a `Multi-Step` task, excel will have multiple rows and each row reprents one Sub-Task.
+Details of the parent task will be repeated for all Sub-Tasks.
+Repeation will be done by refences. (=cell number)
+  -

 ## UX Rule